 Carrying out a social media audit will allow you to see which of your social channels and social media posts are performing well, as well as where you’re wasting resources.

 Analyze metrics such as engagement, follower growth, posting frequency, and post quality to identify potential areas for improvement.
+Here you can learn more about conducting social media audits to discover whether your brand has a consistent presence across all networks.

 #3.
 Choose the right social platformKnowing who your audience is, where they hang out online, and what kind of content performs well with them will help you determine which social channel is best for you.